 11.1.3.10 27.16.x HE Beacon generation in an HE BSS

-[#5165, #6556].
+An HE Beacon frame is a Beacon frame carried in HE_EXT_SU PPDU format to provide additional link budget of downlink transmission to compensate the link budget imbalance between downlink and uplink due to introduction of UL OFDMA transmission [#5165, #6556].

-An HE AP may transmit beacon frames and group addressed traffic in two PHY formats to ensure the BSS discoverability and BSS operating parameter distribution for the whole BSS coverage. [#6554, #5165, #6556, #9334].
+An HE AP may transmit HE Beacon frames and group addressed traffic in HE_EXT_SU PHY format using a basic HE MCS rate if no non-HE basic MCS rate is specified in 10.7.5.x to ensure the BSS discoverability and BSS operating parameter distribution for the entire coverage area of HE BSS.
+An HE AP may use larger CP length of HE_EXT_SU PPDU to further improve the transmission reliability of HE Beacon frames [#6554, #5165, #6556, #9334].

-The HE AP that transmits Beacon frames in two PHY formats shall set the Dual Beacon subfield to 1 in the HE Operation elements it transmitsOtherwise, the AP shall set the field of to 0.
+The HE AP shall set the HE Beacon Indication subfield to 1 in the HE Operation Parameter field to indicate availability of HE Beacon frame.
+Otherwise, the HE AP shall set the HE Beacon Indication field of HE Operation Parameter field to 0.

-[#9696, #9334]

-[#3055]

-When Beacon frames are transmitted in two PHY formats, the HE AP shall transmit Beacon frames in non-HE format and in HE_EXT_SU format.
-The Beacon frame transmitted in non-HE PPDU format has TBTT at the TSF value 0.

-The TBTT repeats every Beacon interval as indicated in the Beacon frame transmitted in non-HE PPDU

-format.[#7978]

-The Beacon frame transmitted in HE extended range SU PPDU has TBTT at the TSF value 0 plus the TBTT

-offset which value is a half of the value of the Beacon Interval field of the Beacon frame sent in non-HE

-format.
-The TBTT of the beacon frame transmitted in an HE extended range SU PPDU repeats every beacon

-interval as indicated in the Beacon frame transmitted in the HE extended range SU PPDU.[ #7977.#7979, #9561]
+An HE AP shall follow the rate selection rules defined in 10.7.5.x Rate selection for HE Beacon frame transmissions. [#9696, #9334]

+An HE Beacon frame shall not include fields/IEs that apply only to legacy STAs [#3055]

+[#7978]

+[ #7977.#7979, #9561]

 The non-HE format and HE EXT_SU PPDU format Beacon frames may contain different set of elements[#5797, #5905, #7961]